benjaminyan21/SE-Group-6/README.md

   > Python.exe RailTrak.p
 - open a web browser and type "localhost" as the URL.
 This works best on microsoft edge.

-These are the credentials for an existing user that can be tested.
+These are the credentials for an existing user that can be tested:

 Username: j
 Password: qwe